Quickstart

 END MODEL

 The header has no semantic effect on cell values, but it's required by linters and the canonical style guide.
-RUNTIME "lua_generated" says this model must work in both runtimes.

 3. Use Functions And Type Tags